NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsF.clean.rst

 **NOTE 3**

-The maximum length of string that can be produced with FILL$ depends on the ROM version - see the Compatability Appendix.
+The maximum length of string that can be produced with FILL$ depends on the ROM version - see the Compatibility Appendix.

 **CROSS-REFERENCE**